ultraq/gradle-support/README.md

 available on the Gradle Plugin Portal, so only need to be added by their ID and version to their respective `plugins` block.

-> Gradle 9 is still in RC, and while I don't expect too much to change it does
-> mean these plugins are effectively beta software.
->
-> The goal is to have these plugins work with the release version, which
+> With Gradle 9 now released, the goal is to test it and these plugins with the
-> includes the configuration cache, before achieving 1.0.0 status.
+> configuration cache before achieving 1.0.0 status.

 ### use-maven-central-repositories